Alignak-monitoring-contrib/alignak-backend-import/docs/source/intro.rst

 Introduction
 ============

-This project contains tools that may be used to impoirt Nagios like flat monitoring configuration into an Alignak Backend.
+This project contains tools that may be used to import Nagios-like (or Shinken-like) flat files monitoring configuration into an Alignak Backend.